markgollnick/taggart/README.md

 be tags, and tags where there should be files.

-For more information on which of these two mapping styles you should use, see the documentation in `taggart.py`, or set taggart's logger to `INFO` while your application is running, and see if you encounter any messages about slow computations.
+For more information on which of these two mapping styles you should use, see the documentation in `taggart.py`, or set Taggart’s logger to `INFO` while your application is running, and see if you encounter any messages about slow computations.
 For most folks, the default setting of tag-to-file mapping is probably the ideal setting, and remapping shouldn’t be necessary, but the